canvasxyz/okra/API.md

 Trees and transactions form a classical key/value store interface.
 You can open a tree, use the tree to open read-only or read-write transactions, and use the transaction to get, set, and delete key/value entries.

-A cursor can be used to move around the nodes of the tree itself, which includes the leaves, the intermediate-level nodes, and the root node.
+An iterator can be used to iterate over ranges of merkle nodes in the tree itself.
+Ranges are always on a single level of the tree, and have optional upper/lower inclusive/exclusive key bounds.

 ## Tree